A heuristic search algorithm for discovering large Condorcet domains

 \section{Preliminaries and background}

 Let $X_n=[n]=\{1, \dots, n\}$ be a finite set of numbers, in which each element in the set is referred to as an \emph{alternative} or candidate in voting theory.
 A linear order is a set of alternatives with an ordering, where the comparability and transitivity hold.
+Here the comparability property ensures that any pair of alternatives can be compared, and the transitivity property ensures that the ordering of alternatives is consistent.
 Let $L(X_n)$ denote the set of all linear orders over $X_n$.
 In voting theory, voters have to make a collective choice of which alternative to choose.
 Each voter can be referred to as an agent.
 Given $N$ agents, each agent $i \in N$ has a preference order $P_i$ in $X_n$ (each preference order is a linear order and can also be viewed as a \emph{permutation}).
-For brevity, we will represent a preference order as a string, e.g. $12 \dots n$ means $1$ is the most favoured alternative, and $n$ is the least.
-Note that in this thesis, we use order, preference order, linear order and permutation interchangeably.
+For brevity, we represent a preference order as a string, e.g. $12 \dots n$ means $1$ is the most favoured alternative, and $n$ is the least.
+Note that in this paper, we use preference order, linear order and permutation interchangeably.

 A subset of preference orders $D\subseteq L(X)$ is called a \emph{domain} of preference orders or permutations.
 A domain $D$ is a \emph{Condorcet domain} if whenever the preferences of all agents belong to the domain, the majority relation of the preference profile with an odd number of agents is transitive.
 Thus a Condorcet domain is essentially a set of permutations where there is always a clear majority preference for any pair of alternatives.